ejdostal/elist_analysis/README.md

 ![](Images/Loyalty%20program.png)

-From 2019 to 2022, non-loyalty customers cumulatively outperformed loyalty members across all key metrics—generating $17.1M in total revenue from 62.4K orders, with an overall AOV of $275.
+**From 2019 to 2022, Non-loyalty customers cumulatively outperformed loyalty members across all key metrics** — generating $17.1M in total revenue from 62.4K orders, with an overall AOV of $275.
 On average, that’s $4.3M in annual sales, 15.6K orders, and an AOV of $263 per year.

-However, loyalty customers stood out for their more consistent year-over-year growth and greater spending stability.
-By 2021, they overtook non-loyalty customers in annual revenue and order volume, and by 2022, they also surpassed them in AOV.
-These trends suggest loyalty customers are becoming a high-value and resilient segment, particularly in a post-pandemic market.By the end of 2022, loyalty customers had generated a total of $11M across 45.7K orders, with an overall AOV of $240—averaging $2.7M in sales and 11.4K orders annually at a steady AOV.
+**However, Loyalty customers stood out for their more consistent year-over-year growth and greater spending stability.** By 2021, they overtook non-loyalty customers in annual revenue and order volume, and by 2022, they also surpassed them in AOV.
+These trends suggest loyalty customers are becoming a high-value and resilient segment, particularly in a post-pandemic market.
+By the end of 2022, loyalty customers had generated a total of $11M across 45.7K orders, with an overall AOV of $240—averaging $2.7M in sales and 11.4K orders annually at a steady AOV.

-**2019 (Baseline Year)**
+- **2019 (Baseline Year)**
+Loyalty’s low baseline likely reflects limited adoption or a new rollout, but it sets the stage for dramatic growth over the following years.
-- Loyalty program activity was minimal, reporting the lowest performance across all metrics: $415.9K in revenue, 2K orders, and an AOV of $207.
+  - **Loyalty** program activity was minimal, reporting the lowest performance across all metrics: $415.9K in revenue, 2K orders, and an AOV of $207.
-- Non-loyalty dominated early performance, generating $3.5M from 14.9K orders at an AOV of $233, making it the primary revenue driver in 2019.
+  - **Non-loyalty** dominated early performance, generating $3.5M from 14.9K orders at an AOV of $233, making it the primary revenue driver in 2019.
-- Loyalty’s low baseline likely reflects limited adoption or a new rollout, but it sets the stage for dramatic growth over the following years.

-**2020 (Pandemic-Driven Spike)**
+- **2020 (Pandemic-Driven Spike)**
+While Non-loyalty continued to lead in overall value, loyalty’s explosive growth highlighted early traction and increasing customer engagement.
-- Loyalty revenue surged 614% to $2.97M, driven by a 550% increase in orders (13K) and a 10% increase in AOV to $228.
+  - **Loyalty** revenue surged 614% to $2.97M, driven by a 550% increase in orders (13K) and a 10% increase in AOV to $228.
-- Non-loyalty also saw strong growth, reaching its highest performance across all metrics: $7.2M in revenue (+108%), 20.8K orders (+40%), and an AOV of $345 (+48%).
+  - **Non-loyalty** also saw strong growth, reaching its highest performance across all metrics: $7.2M in revenue (+108%), 20.8K orders (+40%), and an AOV of $345 (+48%).
-- While non-loyalty continued to lead in overall value, loyalty’s explosive growth highlighted early traction and increasing customer engagement.

-**2021 (Loyalty Momentum, Non-Loyalty Reversal)**
+- **2021 (Loyalty Momentum, Non-Loyalty Reversal)**
+Loyalty accounted for 53% of total revenue and 55% of total orders in 2021, reflecting a dramatic shift in customer behavior over just two years.
-- Loyalty revenue increased another 64% to $4.9M, with orders up 50% to 19.6K and AOV rising 9% to $249.
+  - **Loyalty** revenue increased another 64% to $4.9M, with orders up 50% to 19.6K and AOV rising 9% to $249.
 This marked the first year that loyalty customers outperformed non-loyalty in both revenue and order volume.
-- In contrast, non-loyalty performance declined significantly: revenue dropped -41% to $4.3M, orders fell -22% to 16.3K, and AOV decreased -24% to $261.
+  - **Non-loyalty** performance declined significantly: revenue dropped -41% to $4.3M, orders fell -22% to 16.3K, and AOV decreased -24% to $261.
 Despite this, non-loyalty AOV remained slightly higher than loyalty’s.
-- Loyalty accounted for 53% of total revenue and 55% of total orders in 2021, reflecting a dramatic shift in customer behavior over just two years.

-**2022 (Post-Pandemic Market Correction)**
+- **2022 (Post-Pandemic Market Correction)**
+Both groups experienced sharp declines as the market adjusted post-pandemic - but Loyalty outperformed non-loyalty in every key metric, maintaining its lead through the contraction and showing stronger retention in transaction value.
-- Both groups experienced sharp declines as the market adjusted post-pandemic.
-Loyalty revenue fell -44% to $2.7M, with order volume down -43% to 11.1K.
+  - **Loyalty** revenue fell -44% to $2.7M, with order volume down -43% to 11.1K.
 AOV held relatively stable, decreasing just 2% to $245—now exceeding that of non-loyalty for the first time.
-- Non-loyalty revenue declined -47% to $2.2M, orders dropped -36% to 10.4K, and AOV fell more steeply by -18% to $214.
+  - **Non-loyalty** revenue declined -47% to $2.2M, orders dropped -36% to 10.4K, and AOV fell more steeply by -18% to $214.
-- Loyalty outperformed non-loyalty in every key metric, maintaining its lead through the contraction and showing stronger retention in transaction value.

 ![](Images/loyalty%20aov.png)

-Loyalty customers demonstrated rapid early growth followed by more stable, sustained performance—particularly in preserving AOV during periods of market volatility.
+**Loyalty customers demonstrated rapid early growth followed by more stable, sustained performance** — particularly in preserving AOV during periods of market volatility.
 In contrast, non-loyalty customers were more sensitive to external shifts, showing sharper declines in both transaction value and purchase volume.

-The loyalty program appears to have helped buffer overall business performance during the post-pandemic downturn.
-Ongoing monitoring is recommended to determine whether these trends persist, as loyalty customers may represent a reliable source of long-term revenue growth.
-To fully evaluate the program’s strategic value, it will be important to assess its cost-effectiveness after 2022 and conduct deeper analysis into overall participation and repeat behavior to better quantify customer retention.
+The Loyalty program appears to have helped buffer overall business performance during the post-pandemic downturn.

 <!--
 ### Refund Rates - Apple vs Other Brands